Hot Flashes & Nervous System Discharge

 Immune on high alert.
 Heat as friction signal.

 Heat that comes in waves — tied to stress, sleep, food, or emotion, leaving you drenched but not sick — is autonomic discharge.
-It mimics illness; it isn’t one.
+The pattern resembles illness; the mechanism is different.

 Normal labs, shifting hormones, persistent heat: the mechanism is buffering failure.
 Hormones alone don't account for it.